Anatomy and Physiology

 8. If a student has a least one disciplinary referral, that student may not be allowed to participate in field trips or other special activities.

-9. When students enter class, they should immediately switch off their cellular devices (phones, tablets, etc.) and place their cellular devices face down in the middle of their table.
-Students should never use cellular devices in class unless the instructor specifically directs the students to do so.
+9. Students should never use cellular devices in class unless the instructor specifically directs the students to do so.
 Students whose cellular devices alert (ring, vibrate, etc.) during class will be referred for disciplinary action.
-Students may not keep cellular devices in pockets, purses, bags, desks, or anywhere else besides the middle of their table.
+Cellular devices should remain off and in lockers..